pathnode42/JiggleGen-Documentary/docs/Installation.md

 Inside the downloaded .zip file und 'presets', you will find a collection of ready-made presets.
 To use them:

-1. Extract only the presets from the .zip file.
+1. Extract only the presets from the .zip file (.py).

 2. Place them into the folder shown above.